JakeD520/Lucian/03_Episodes/S01E02/Scene 1.md

 **ARIS**
 Yeah.
 (beat)
-It reminds me of an old contract I worked on.
-DoD psy-unit.
+It reminds me of an old contract I worked on back when I was with the Department of Defense.

 Sara tilts her head — wary, listening.